Desroches Island Resort is situated on the beautiful Desroches Island.

 Ideal length of stay: 3-14 nights; three nights is the minimum time that it's worth coming to Desroches Island for, and it'd be easy for beach-lovers to stay for a week or two.

-Directions: Desroches Island is a scenic 45 minute flight from Mahé Airport.
-There are 5 scheduled flights per week, usually in 8-seater 406 Caravans.
+Directions: Desroches Island is a scenic 40 minute flight from Mahé Airport.
+There is one daily flight, usually in 8-seater 406 Caravans.
 There is an implausibly good concrete airstrip on this little island as it is the official emergency strip for the Southern Indian Ocean area, which is capable of handling a 747 plane!

 Food & drink